LandOfTheRair/landoftherair.github.io/_docs/getting-started/default-macros.md

 These are macros built into the game, some added to your default hotbar.

+If a macro says that it "supports instant use", that means you can pre-pend a `~` to make the macro happen instantly, for example: `use` will use an item in a round, but `~use` will use the item instantly.

 Macro | Syntax | Description
 ----- | ------ | -----------
 `chase`               | `chase <target>` | Move towards the target.